 If you are a lover of the outdoors and nature, it is hard to beat a camping holiday.
 Camping allows you to unplug and be at one with Mother Nature and this can be an incredibly rejuvenating, eye-opening experience which helps you to appreciate the great beauty all around you.
 Camping can also be intimidating if you have not done it before, but this should not stop you from trying this amazing type of holiday.
-So, if you want to get out into nature but you have a few concerns, here are a few tips and tricks for a smooth, safe and enjoyable experience.
+Learn more about camping with this guide by Outdoor With J. So, if you want to get out into nature but you have a few concerns, here are a few tips and tricks for a smooth, safe and enjoyable experience.
 Of key importance is crafting a camping checklist guide.

 Choose Destination Carefully